 Which exchange should I use?
 In regions where Coinbase operates, if you don’t know what you are doing, start with Coinbase/GDAX (Coinbase Pro) and take it from there.
-Those aren’t the only choices, but they are beginner friendly.
+Those aren’t the only choices, but Coinbase is beginner friendly and provides the most important of the above types, Traditional and Broker services.
 With that in mind, all exchanges and products mentioned above are fine choices for what they are.

 - Best Cryptocurrency Exchanges: The Ultimate Guide